freqtrade/freqtrade/docs/telegram-usage.md

 ### /edge

-Shows pairs accepted by pais along with their corresponding winrate, expectancy and stoploss values.
+Shows pairs validated by Edge along with their corresponding winrate, expectancy and stoploss values.

 > **Edge only validated following pairs:**
 ```